 I really wanted to have those images featured on my blog as they look just gorgeous!
 While the first one (#6) grabs your attention with its daring colour palette, the second one (#7) features a really imaginative and almost dreamlike image of the maze.
 I love the surrealistic approach of it.
 No matter how good the movie or the score are, they could never rival the fantastical thoughts this image evokes in my head.

 However, working on them wasn’t as easy as one might think.
 Technically speaking I had some troubles placing the album credits on the first one.
 You’re kind of limited to the vertical design, everything else would spoil the overall image.
 And there’s not much space to use properly, so I had to rearrange the labyrinth walls a bit.
 The second cover on the other hand was a piece of cake.
 You can’t do much wrong using the font “Helvetica” anyway.
 It just goes together with almost any image, and it always looks professional.

-The last custom cover is more of an experiment.
-I wasn’t even sure whether I should publish it here or in my next rarities collection.
-Beside the small logo in the sticker it contains absolutely nothing official material at all.
-The background consists of a generic vinyl texture combined with this “retro grunge” maze pattern.
+The last two custom covers (#8, #9) are more of an experiment.
+I wasn’t even sure whether I should publish them here or in my next rarities collection.
+Beside the small logo on the sticker they contain absolutely no official material at all.
+The backgrounds consist of a generic vinyl texture combined with a “retro grunge” maze pattern like this.
 The idea was to make the film title as low profile as possible.
 Much like a real maze you can only discern it from a distance.
 Up close all you see are walls (fucking many of them!).
 It’s a well-known optical illusion that’s been used by many artists before me.
 But I have added a sticker for the visually impaired too.
 And also, to boost the sales figures.